rails/docked/README.md

 # Docked Rails

 Setting up Rails for the first time with all the dependencies necessary can be daunting for beginners.
-Docked Rails uses a Rails CLI Docker image to make it much easier.
-You can start a new Rails application, working with that application during development, and run a basic server without installing anything besides Docker on your machine.
+Docked Rails uses a Rails CLI Docker image to make it much easier, requiring only Docker to be installed.

 ## Getting started